 Healthy Chicken Rice and Bean Soup

-This is a pretty forgiving soup, so feel free to throw in some celery, spinach and corn if you would like.
+This is a very forgiving soup, so feel free to throw in some veggies, like celery, spinach, and corn if you would like.

 And make sure you serve this nice and hot.